NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Add to ``ImageSeries`` an optional link to ``Device``.
 - Clarify documentation for electrode impedance and filtering.
 - Add optional "continuity" field to `TimeSeries`.
-- Update hdmf-common-schema to version 1.2.0.
+- Update hdmf-common-schema to version 1.3.0.
 Release notes:
-  - Add software process documentation.
   - Fix missing dtype for ``VectorIndex``.
   - Add new ``VocabData`` data type.
   - Move ``Data``, ``Index``, and ``Container`` to base.yaml.
 This change does not functionally change the schema.